-I graduated in 2011 from the University of Surrey with a 1st class degree in Nutrition and Dietetics (BSc Hons).
-After a year out working full time in the NHS as an acute dietitian I returned to the university to commence a PhD in Nutritional Sciences where I investigated the metabolic effects of intermittent fasting.
+I graduated from the University of Surrey with a 1st class degree in BSc Nutrition and Dietetics (Hons) in 2012.
+After a year out working full time in the NHS as an acute dietitian I returned to the university to commence a PhD in Nutritional Sciences, investigating the metabolic effects of intermittent fasting.
 Alongside my PhD, I continued to work part time in the NHS as a diabetes specialist dietitian.
 I successfully completed my PhD in 2016.

 Areas of specialism